Ergodic theory on coded shift spaces: Preliminaries

 Moreover, for every Gibbs measure $m$ of $\phi$, $P_m=P_{\rm top}(\phi)$.
 In case the potential $\phi$ is clear from the context we simply say that $m$ is Gibbs.
+If additionally a Gibbs measure is shift-invariant, we say it is an invariant Gibbs measure.
 We refer to \cite{Bo} and \cite{MU} for more details.

 In this paper we also make use of the measure-theoretic entropy, the topological pressure and Gibbs measures for the one-sided full shift $(Y^+,\sigma)$ and two-sided full shift $(Y,\sigma)$ over a countable infinite alphabet, i.e., $Y^+=\bN^{\bN_0}$ and $Y=\bN^\bZ$, respectively.
 We note that in the countable infinite alphabet case the definitions for the measure-theoretic entropy, topological pressure and Gibbs measures are identical to the definitions \eqref{eqn:def:meas_ent}, \eqref{eqn:def:P} and \eqref{defGibbs}, see \cite{MU} for details.
-If $X$ is any shift space over a finite or countable infinite alphabet we sometimes use the notation $P_{\rm top}(X,\phi)$ for the topological pressure of $\phi:X\to \bR$.
+We note that in the countable infinite alphabet case the quantities in \eqref{eqn:def:meas_ent} and \eqref{eqn:def:P} can be infinite.
+In particular, the infimum in \eqref{eqn:def:P} may be taken over a set of infinities which is infinity.